Previous dayMarch 30, 2026Next day

 545.7 km---✓ ReviewedUSGS →

-A magnitude 4.2 seismic event took place in the Fiji region on March 30, 2026 at 22:08 UTC.
+Reports of a magnitude 4.2 earthquake in the Fiji region came in on March 30, 2026 at 22:08 UTC.
 At 545.7 km, this deep-focus earthquake originated far below the brittle crust, deep inside the mantle.
-Coordinates: -20.383°, -178.229°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at -20.383°N, -178.229°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30